USS OREGON model

 the ship like a quivering leaf.

-afternoon of April 30.
+Harbor in the afternoon of April 30.
 A dispatch boat immediately

-pulled alongside the Oregon with Navy Department
+pulled alongside the ship with a

-telegrams.
-Clark was notified that the United States had
+Navy Department telegram: the United States had

 been officially at war with Spain since April 25.
-Oregon

 de Janeiro.
 It soon became evident that the accompanying